ade8850/multimodal-trading-assistant/README.md

 Position Protection:
 - Stop losses are calculated using Average True Range (ATR) to account for market volatility
 - Protection levels automatically adjust based on position performance
-- Three-tiered system provides progressively more room for profitable trades to develop
+- Two-tiered system provides different ATR multipliers based on whether the position is in profit or not

 Risk Bands:
-1. Initial Protection Band: Conservative stop loss placement for new positions
+1. Initial Protection Band: Conservative stop loss placement for new positions (not in profit)
-2. First Profit Band: Adjusted protection when initial profit targets are met
+2. In Profit Band: Adjusted protection when the stop loss is above the entry price (for long positions) or below the entry price (for short positions)
-3. Second Profit Band: Maximum room for trend continuation in strongly profitable positions

 All risk parameters are fully configurable through the web interface or configuration files, allowing for customization while maintaining systematic risk control.